Trusted CPA Accountants in Melbourne’s South-East

 How does CPA-led reporting differ from standard bookkeeping?

-At 42 Advisory, we work with entities that require CPA-level financial oversight — including audited companies, NFPs, and charities, as well as organisations preparing AASB-compliant Special or General Purpose Financial Statements.
+At 42 Advisory, we work with entities that require CPA-level financial oversight, including audited companies, NFPs and charities, and organisations preparing AASB-compliant Special or General Purpose Financial Statements.

-Our CPA advisors ensure your reports meet the right framework, whether it’s AASB 16 for leases, AASB 15 for revenue recognition, or detailed disclosures for your auditors.
+Our advisors ensure reports meet the right framework — AASB 16 for leases, AASB 15 for revenue recognition, or the detailed disclosures your auditors require — so you are audit-ready from asset schedules to milestone-based income.

 Comprehensive CPA Advisory Services